 Seek out a program accredited by the Accreditation Council for Education in Dietetics and Nutrition (ACEND) to find the program that is right for you.

-How do I prepare for a degree in dietetics and nutrition?
+Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.How do I prepare for a degree in dietetics and nutrition?

 - Request information from accredited dietetics and nutrition programs.
 Find the best fit for you by exploring traditional and online programs.
-You’ll find out what prerequisites are required for each program, when applications are due, and any additional program requirements.
+You’ll find out what prerequisites are required for each program when applications are due, and any additional program requirements.
 You’ll also learn about resources to pay for your education.
 By requesting information from several programs you will be able to find the right school for you.

 - Hands-on experience is highly recommended.
 There’s nothing that beats experience!
 Spend some time doing a job shadow with a registered nutritionist.
 You’ll learn the ins and outs of the profession and gain valuable insight into working with clients.
 Accomplish this step by contacting a local dietitian and nutritionist.
 Most dietetics and nutrition programs require job shadow experience to be admitted.
 Another way to gain experience is to become a nutrition and dietetics technician (NDTR).
 This offers you the advantage of earning money while working towards your degree in the profession you love.

 - Interview a registered dietitian and nutritionist.
 Most dietitians and nutritionists would be more than happy to talk to you about their profession.
-This is also a great way to open doors for future job shadow or volunteer opportunities.
+This is also a great way to open doors for future job shadowing or volunteer opportunities.

 - Begin completing prerequisite courses.
-Undergraduate coursework can vary from program to program but generally includes classes like: chemistry, foods and nutrition, microbiology, psychology, technical writing, and public health.
+Undergraduate coursework can vary from program to program but generally includes classes like chemistry, foods and nutrition, microbiology, psychology, technical writing, and public health.
 Typically, dietetic and nutrition schools like to see that you’ve taken these courses in the last 5 years and gotten a “C” grade or better.

 After completing my dietetics and nutrition degree, what’s next?